Lighten Up Your Graduation CelebrationMay 20, 2016

 While guests tend to come and go for graduation parties, many will arrive in time for the food to be served.
 For this very reason, seating is crucial.
 No matter your house size, setting up tables and chairs both inside and out will ensure that you have enough seating for your guests.
 Using a tent (or at least having one on reserve) is an excellent backup plan.

 With family and friends in town for the shindig, you’ll probably want to keep the festivities going as the sun begins to set.
+You may want to invest in some sort of special centre-piece for the party, a popular option being a photo booth, the likes of which can be rented from somewhere like Vancity Photobooth.
 To prepare your outdoor area for guests, make sure your patio lighting is ample enough to provide visibility.
 There are a variety of patio lights you can use to liven up your outdoor space.
 From lighting your roofline or deck railing with lights, to stringing lights overhead spanning the length of your outdoor area, there are endless techniques you can use to dress up your space.
 Portable LED lanterns are also a great way to light up an area or use for guiding your way down a pathway in the dark.